KastnerRG/Read_the_docs/docs/project2.5.rst

 * **Note**: <report rpt/xml> references both the .rpt and the .xml files in the /syn/report folder.
 Please include both.

 * **Note**: Provide the architectures that you used to answer the questions.
-You may optimize on individual components (FIR/CORDIC), or on the phase detector directly.
+You may optimize individual components (FIR/CORDIC), or the phase detector directly.

 7) Grading Rubric
 -------------------